huangpanzhang/test/datasets.md

 ---
 title: Dataset
+subtitle: Here you can find all datasets about hate speech, which are colleted and created by our lab.
-layout: page
+layout: "page"
+icon: fa-database
+order: 4
 ---

-### Here you can find all datasets about hate speech, which are colleted and created by our lab.

 **Cultural difference:**